-Changing PM would be disastrously bad idea, cabinet minister says
+Changing PM would be disastrously bad idea, says foreign secretary

 Sources in the room at the meeting of the 1922 committee told the BBC that Tory MP Robert Halfon had accused Ms Truss of "trashing blue collar conservatism".

-He told her the party's record over the past 10 years had included things like boosting apprenticeships and the living wage, whereas she had cut tax for millionaires and wanted to cut affordable housing and benefits.
+He told her the party's record over the past 10 years had included things like boosting apprenticeships and the living wage, whereas she had cut tax for millionaires and wanted to slash affordable housing and benefits.

 MPs who were present said he got a cheer, while Ms Truss looked "shocked" and said he could come to speak to her.